Peter Bailis Research Overview

 Research Interests and Goals

-As a result, my research interest is in the design and implementation of this next generation of data-intensive systems.
+My research interest is in the design and implementation of this next generation of data-intensive systems.
 My goal is to develop abstractions, composable and reusable interfaces, and efficient implementations of these advanced analytics in the form of useful, data-intensive software systems.
 My research group (part of the five-year Stanford DAWN project) is pursuing several data-intensive systems projects at the intersection of large-scale data and machine learning:

 MacroBase: Prioritizing Attention in Large-Scale Data